mucahitkantepe/akka-actor_system-auto-restart/README.md

    }
  }
  ```
- `startAndSupervise` method stars the given environment and waits for the Actor Systeme to be terminated, when it terminates,
+ `startAndSupervise` method starts the given environment and waits for the Actor System to be terminated, when it terminates,
  it will start the environment again and again...